Network-Attached Storage (NAS)

-Network-attached storage often abbreviate NAS, is a backup device that plugs in to a router.
-It allows multiple computers to backup and retrieve data.
-I offer and setup Network-attached storage devices for home users and small businesses.
+Network-attached storage often abbreviated NAS, is a backup device that plugs into a router.
+It allows multiple computers to backup and retrieves data.
+I offer and set up Network-attached storage devices for home users and small businesses.

 Data backup solutions are now available.

 What is Network-Attached Storage used for?

 A NAS is connected to a network and allows users to backup data, and offer centralized file sharing for documents.
 Flexible shared folder and user quota system provide comprehensive quota control on all user accounts and shared folders for collaborating to make sharing more effective including remote access.
 On more robust units you can run applications such as Virtual Machines.
 Some units are set up to act as a 4K Multimedia Server.

 - A NAS offers fast backups of large data since it is a local device.
 While cloud storage is extremely useful, they have a major problem in that they are slow this is a problem particularly if you have a large amount of data or if you are trying to run one or more full system images per day.
 A local NAS allows for faster reading and writing of data.

 - Data loss is less likely to occur with a properly configures and maintenance NAS.
 The goal is to have the hard drives set up in RAID to make sure that if an individual disk fails it does not result in loss of data.
 With the data on more than one drive on the NAS, your computer, and cloud storage you are covered using the 3-2-1 backup rule.

 - You can schedule backups.
 Since all computers are connected wired or by wireless Wifi and the unit is always on, you can schedule backups.
 Having backups not scheduled is a major reason external hard drives do not work as solid backup solutions.